Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

-Thus, the induced minor obstruction for treedepth two are $C_6$, $P_7$ and super graphs of $P_7$ such that its $dtd$ is $3$.
-We can check $H_1$ and $H_2$ are such graphs.
-Hence, the induced minor obstruction of tree depth two are $C_6,P_7,H_1$ and $H_2$. \end{itemize}
+Thus, the induced minor obstructions for treedepth two are $C_6$, $P_7$, and the supergraphs of $P_7$ with $ dtd=3$.
+We can check that $H_1$ and $H_2$ are such graphs.
+Hence, the induced minor obstructions of tree depth two are $ C_6$, $ P_7$, $ H_1$, and $H_2$. \end{itemize} \end{proof}